 We can provide advice, help and support for anyone who is homeless, could become homeless in the near future, or has a housing problem which they need help to resolve.

-Our telephone based Housing Advice and Options Line can:
+Our Housing Advice and Options Line can:

-- advise you in relation to a range of housing related issues, such as disrepair, ending a tenancy, affordability etc.
+- advise you in relation to a range of housing related issues, such as disrepair, ending a tenancy, affordability etc

-- advise you on your rights as a tenant or an owner occupier.
+- advise you on your rights as a tenant or an owner occupier

-- explore options to prevent you having to leave your home.
+- explore options to prevent you having to leave your home

-- advise you on the range of housing options available in the city and how to access housing, including Council housing, private rented accommodation, Housing Association accommodation, supported accommodation and in an emergency hostels and refuges.
+- advise you on the range of housing options available in the city and how to access housing, including Council housing, private rented accommodation, Housing Association accommodation, supported accommodation and, in an emergency, hostels and refuges

-Where it is not possible to resolve your housing issue immediately your case will be referred to one of the casework teams so that further work can be done.
+If we can't resolve your housing issue immediately your case will be referred to one of the casework teams so that further work can be done.